 Parameters Class#

 Parameters Class helps to add, set or remove parameters to the Project Class.
 The class has a constructor that gets initiated when Parameter class is called.
-This constructor sets important initial values to the class obj (object) like variable name, types.
-It also initiates a “table” that helps to store all the parameters.
-Table is a really useful data type provided by matlab.
-Check this link to know more about table.
+This constructor sets important initial values to the class like variable names or types, which are stored in a table.

 When adding parameters, they can be added individually or as a group (see below).
 When added as a group, addParameterGroup method in projectClass iterates over the list of parameters and adds them one by one using addParameter method which is used to add individual parameters.